kafi350/kafi350/README.md

 - [FdToSql](https://github.com/kafi350/FdToSql) : Easiy tool to convert FD Files to SQL.
 - [DockerPhp8.2](https://github.com/kafi350/DockerPhp8.2) : Php8.2 Docker Container for Mac M1/M2.
 - [Audio Segmentation and Classification](https://github.com/kafi350/audioAnalysis) : Audio Classification and Segmentation tool.
 Classification of Human Voice, Gender and Emotion, and Authenticity of the Speaker.
+- [Prayer Time App with Flutter (iOS/Android)](https://github.com/kafi350/prayApp): Showing Prayer time based on location and setting notifications for each prayer.
+Different methods and schools can be selected as well.

 Feel free to reach out to me via email at [kafiabdullahil96@gmail.com](mailto:kafiabdullahil96@gmail.com).